jlwalkerlg/blog/content/posts/software-development/error-handling-in-ddd-2.md

 - Every layer has to handle the `Error` objects explicitly (they don't bubble up like exceptions)
 - Code is duplicated because the domain layer still has to enforce the business rules and therefore run the same checks

-### Exceptions

-Pros:

-- Can be left to bubble up without requiring an `if` statement in every layer

-Cons:

-- Performance
-- Handling them requires messy `try/catch` blocks